MichaelCurrin/jekyll-blog-demo/README.md

 $ make upgrade
 ```

-The [Gemfile.lock](/Gemfile.lock) file will be updated if there are any changes.
-You can commit this.
-That file is optional for Github Pages but required if you want to deploy to Netlify.
+When you upgrade, the [Gemfile.lock](/Gemfile.lock) file will be updated, if there are any changes.
+You can commit this to your own repo.
+This file is optional for _Github Pages_ but required if you want to deploy to _Netlify_.

 ## Run